-- MDs and DOs who are not on the medical staff of any Oregon hospital, but whose practice is 60% or more “rural.”
+- Physicians who are not on the medical staff of any Oregon hospital, but whose practice is rural.

-- MDs and DOs on the staff of an ineligible hospital, but whose practices are located outside the immediate service area of the community where the hospital is situated, whose practices are deemed “eligible” by the Office of Rural Health, and whose options for medical staff membership are limited by geographic or other circumstances to an otherwise ineligible hospital.
+- Physicians on the staff of an ineligible hospital, but whose practices are located outside the immediate service area of the community where the hospital is situated, whose practice locations are deemed rural by the Oregon ORH.

-- Practitioners who have spent a partial year practicing in an eligible area may be eligible for a pro-rated tax credit.
+- Practitioners who have spent a partial year practicing in a rural area may be eligible for a pro-rated tax credit.

-- Each application must be accompanied by a $45.00 processing fee.
+- Each application must be accompanied by an annual $45.00 processing fee.

 How do I apply?